 - Post-menopause.
 It’s common knowledge that the hot flashes often occurring during menopause can interfere with sleep, but hormone-related sleep problems can continue after menopause as well.
 The lifestyle modifications outlined above could help.

-The leading providers of Alzheimer’s care Overland Park, KS families rely on at Hearts at Home In-Home Care can assist with senior sleep difficulties in a number of ways as well.
+Hearts at Home In-Home Care, Kansas City home care experts, can assist with senior sleep issues in a number of ways as well.
 Reach out to us at 913-440-4209 to arrange for a free in-home consultation to learn more!
 And visit our Service Area page to find out if our personalized home care services for seniors are available in your area.